tedchain/tedcoin-secure/README.md

 License
 -------

-Copyright (c) 2014-2018 TEDLab Sciences Ltd
+Copyright (c) 2014-2018 TedLab Sciences Ltd

 Parts of the project are originally copyright (c) 2012-2013 The Cryptonote developers